 2. Assessing the risk of poor ventilation

-As part of your risk assessment to protect your workers and others from coronavirus (COVID-19), you should identify poorly ventilated work areas.
+As part of your legal duty to provide sufficient fresh air, your workplace risk assessment should identify poorly ventilated work areas:

-It may help to list areas in your workplace or use floor plans to record how they are ventilated.
+It may help to list areas in your workplace or use floor plans to record how areas are ventilated.
 Remember to include changing rooms and areas used for breaks, such as canteens.

 Desk or ceiling fans

-You should not use desk or ceiling fans in poorly ventilated areas.
+You should not rely purely on desk or ceiling fans in poorly ventilated areas.
 They won't improve fresh air.

 Local exhaust ventilation

-You may use local exhaust ventilation (LEV) to control risks from other workplace hazards such as dust or welding fumes.
-If an LEV system discharges the air outside, it will improve ventilation in the area.
+You may use local exhaust ventilation (LEV) to control risks from workplace hazards such as dust or welding fumes.
+If an LEV system discharges the air outside, it will also improve general ventilation in the area.